 |The basket along with the batting that was inside.|

 The basket is still a mystery in that we are not sure what it was specifically made for, when exactly it was made, or even if it was made by a Tohono O'odham member.
 The Tohono O'odham are possibly the largest seller of Native baskets, so they not only produced the baskets for traditional utilitarian purposes, they also made them for ritual uses and to sell to tourists.
 A basket of this size is not typical, so I wonder was it made for collecting a lot of beans?
 Or perhaps a huge laundry hamper for a family with a bunch of kids?
-Or perhaps it is so unique because it was made for a ritual, if so, what was its purpose?_____________________________
+Or perhaps it is so unique because it was made for a ritual or particular occasion, if so, what was its purpose?_____________________________

 Gwen Spicer is a textile conservator in private practice.
 Spicer Art Conservation specializes in textile conservation, object conservation, and the conservation of works on paper.
 Gwen's innovative treatment and mounting of flags and textiles is unrivaled.
 To contact her, please visit her website.